DrAl-HFS/Duino/SGAD9833/README.md

 *   Hardware SPI communication with AD9833 using 8MHz bus clock - minimum
 latency is ~40 CPU cycles (~2.5us @ 16MHz) per 16bit message.

+*   Pulse counting on T1 pin can used to estimate frequency of AD9833 clock output.
+(DAC output requires conditioning from waveform to logic pulse.)

+*   ADC input on A0 can monitor AD9833 output, A8 for AVR temperature.

+*   Settable "real-time" clock with hh:mm:ss.mmm resolution.

 *   UART communication with host, providing a simple but adequately flexible command interface e.g.

 	- "S" or "T" - sine or triangle waveform output from DAC (0.6Vpp)
-	- "C" or "D" - clock or double-rate-clock direct output (Vcc 3~5V)
+	- "C" or "L" - clock or half-rate-clock direct output (Vcc 3~5V)
 	- "4.5E3" or "4.5k" or "4k5" - 4.5kHz signal
 	- "1k,10k,100m" - sweep from 1kHz to 10kHz every 100msec
+	- "K13:25:30" or "K132530" - set clock